apache/logging-site/_posts/2023-12-14-announcing-support-from-the-stf.md

 For a long time, Apache Log4j has thrived through the dedication and contributions of our community, relying mostly on unpaid volunteers.
-Today, we're excited to announce a pivotal moment in our journey – the Sovereign Tech Fund (STF) has chosen to support us for the further development of specific Log4j projects.
+Today, we're excited to announce a pivotal moment in our journey – the Sovereign Tech Fund (STF) has chosen to support us in the further development of specific Log4j projects.

 The STF, known for its commitment to critical projects ([Sovereign Tech Fund](https://www.sprind.org/de/projekte/sovereign-tech-fund/)),